hilliersmmain/community_pulse/README.md

 Community Pulse is a demonstration of pure Python data engineering and dashboarding.
 It takes simulated "dirty" CRM data—riddled with duplicates, typos, and missing values—and passes it through an automated cleaning pipeline to power a live interactive dashboard.

+Developed using AI-assisted workflows with GitHub Copilot and Google Antigravity, reflecting modern AI-driven development practices.

 ## 🎯 What It Does

 1.  **Generates Entropy:** Creates a highly realistic "messy" dataset (simulating a nonprofit's exported CSV).